Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

   <img src="images/Connectors_Page.jpeg" width =100% heigth=100%>
 </div>

-1.Click on "Add Connectors" at the top of the page, select "Mongo Atlas Source Connector," and provide an appropriate topic prefix.
+1. Click on "Add Connectors" at the top of the page, select "Mongo Atlas Source Connector," and provide an appropriate topic prefix.
 Then, click on "Continue."

   <div align="center">
   <img src="images/Mongo_Source_COnnector.jpeg" width =100% heigth=100%>
 </div>

-1.Enter the appropriate host name, collection, and database name which can be found in your MongoDB Atlas account.
+1. Enter the appropriate host name, collection, and database name which can be found in your MongoDB Atlas account.
 Click on "Create Connector," leaving the rest of the configuration as default.

  <div align="center">
   <img src="images/Mongo_Source_Details.jpeg" width =100% heigth=100%>
 </div>

-1.After a few minutes, you should be able to see the connector successfully provisioned and events coming into the input topic.
+1. After a few minutes, you should be able to see the connector successfully provisioned and events coming into the input topic.

 <div align="center">
   <img src="images/mongo_source_connector_success.jpeg.jpeg" width =100% heigth=100%>